-The tests and associated laboratories and CPT codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
-Please see the Concert Genetics Platform for a comprehensive list of registered tests.
+The tests, associated laboratories, CPT codes, and CPT codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
+Please see the Concert Platform for a comprehensive list of registered tests.